What is the H1B Premium Processing Service?

 - P1, P2 and P3 Athletes and Entertainers

 Under Which Circumstances Can the USCIS Expedite the Processing Time of Form I-129, Excluding the Premium Processing Service?

 The USCIS allows for expedited processing under the following circumstances:

 - Severe financial loss to a company or individual

 - Extreme emergency

 - Humanitarian situation

 - Department of Defense or national interest situation

 - USCIS error

-Each year USCIS announces when it begins H1B premium processing.
+Each year USCIS announces when it begins premium processing for H1B visas.
 After USCIS begins filing cap-subject H1B petitions, it will begin premium processing for those petitions who have requested premium processing.